 No. Nothing was ever normal again.
 They don’t prepare you for what’s to come.
-They don’t tell you how this will forever effect your life and the lives around you.
+They don’t tell you how this will forever affect your life and the lives around you.
 They don’t prepare you for the depression.
-The self harm.
+The self-harm.
 The physical consequences.

 They take your payment, they take your baby, and you leave a part of your soul there.

 Had it not been for that holy whoopin’ from God, I sincerely believe I might not be here today.

 My choice to abort my babies wrecked way too many years.
 I can’t get those babies back.
 I can’t hit “undo.”
 But God gave me back something.
 He gave me Hope.
 If not for His unrelenting love, forgiveness, and grace I would be a hopeless mess today.